ashwani19/wintac/README.md

 wintac web portal

 1. Prior to initial run:
-  * Make sure Postgresql is intalled
+  * Make sure Postgresql is installed
   * There is a `postgres` user with the password of `postgres`
 2. Initial run:
   * Get the gems for the project